Crunchyalex/AnalogForms/README.md

 [CognitoForms documentation](https://www.cognitoforms.com/support/)
 Jonas and I investigated a bit and found the code to be something Microsoft related.
 _Which later turned out to be Visual Basic._
-Knowing this, we coded the default value of the field like so:
+Knowing this, we coded this!

 ```vb
 fridgeTemp = if LeftFridgeTemperature < 1 or RightFridgeTemperature < 1